Protecting Against the Zika Virus in Waukesha County, Wisconsin & Northern Illinois

 Uh oh.
 Summer is looming.
 Mosquitoes, too.

-The glaring threat of Zika virus is its connection to severe birth defects, including brain damage.
+The glaring risk of Zika virus is its connection to severe birth defects, including brain damage.
 Pregnant women, or those planning to become pregnant, should be especially careful about foreign travel.

 Otherwise, Zika virus disease isn't fatal.
-It does have some unwelcome symptoms – fever, rash and joint pain.
+It does have some undesirable symptoms – fever, rash and joint pain.
 So, if Zika comes up in conversation this summer, rest easy.
-Like malaria and dengue fever, it's carried by tropical mosquitoes that don't frequent Waukesha County, southeastern Wisconsin or northern Illinois.
+Like malaria and dengue fever, it's borne by tropical mosquitoes that don't frequent Waukesha County, southeastern Wisconsin or northern Illinois.

 Not Out of the Woods Entirely